m-alani/swift_3_playgrounds/README.md

 # Swift 3 Playgrounds

-  This is a testing repo for all things Swift 3
+  A testing repo to practice all things related to Swift